Oxford BHF Centre of Research Excellence

 Transition Research Fellowship Programme

-The Oxford BHF Centre of Research Excellence (BHF CRE) is currently looking to award Intermediate Transition Fellowships to researchers with either a basic science or clinical background, and an outstanding research track record.
+The Oxford BHF Centre of Research Excellence (Oxford BHF CRE) is currently looking to award Intermediate Transition Fellowships to researchers with either a basic science or clinical background, and anoutstanding research track record.

 We look for individuals who have emerging independence in a field that will add value to the Oxford cardiovascular research programme, and will use these awards to build a cadre of externally-funded and highly competitive young group leaders.

-Funding for Intermediate Transition Fellowships will be available for two years from April 2018 (with additional 6 months’ funding in exceptional cases).
-This will cover the award holder’s salary and support for a research assistant, where relevant, along with appropriate consumables & travel costs.
+Funding for Intermediate Transition Fellowships will be available for two years, up to a latest end date of 30th September 2020.
+This will cover the award holder’s salary and support for a research assistant (where relevant) along with appropriate consumables & travel costs.

 Each research group across the Oxford BHF CRE focuses on different aspects of cardiovascular science.
 Together they cover the translational research spectrum from basic research through to clinical and population health research.